 - At the end of the job assignment or at the end of the work shift the employer should account for each employee by sight or verbal communication.

 While OSHA covers all of the bases to account for each employee, it doesn’t take into consideration when a worker is caught in an emergency situation on the job and needs access to help immediately.
 How long have they been by themselves?
 How do they ask for assistance?
 How do you know their precise location?
-When you have employees that are working alone and exposed to risks, it’s important to put measures into place to avoid or mitigate the dangers they could face.
+When you have employees who are working alone and exposed to risks, it’s important to put measures into place to avoid or mitigate the dangers they could face.

-Employers have a responsibility to assess risk to lone workers and take steps to control risk where necessary.
+Employers have a responsibility to assess the risk to lone workers and take steps to control risk where necessary.
 There is a wide variety of high-risk activities that mobile workers may face, but here are a few at the top of the list:

 - Going into people’s homes